getlogname/SysOverview/README.md

 # SysOverview Widgets

-A rainmeter skin to monitor PC system resources usage.
+A Rainmeter skin to monitor PC system resources usage.

+Actually very poorly written, maybe I'll update when I have some time.

 Meters: